airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/bot-management/3rd-party-apps-integrations/getresponse-integration-with-tropitech.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# GetResponse integration with m1Bot
+# GetResponse integration with tropitech

 ### Use Case

-This integration enables you to transmit lead details such as Name, Email, and Phone from your m1Bot platform to GetResponse.
+This integration enables you to transmit lead details such as Name, Email, and Phone from your tropitech platform to GetResponse.

 ### Pre-requisite